-4.4.1 Type of fire alarm system installed.
+1 4.4.1 Type of fire alarm system installed.
 Automatic Fire alarm system consist of connected: Smoke Detectors Fire Panels and Alarm sounders installed in each block 4.4.2 Is the fire alarm tested at least once a week for function?
 Yes.
-Last test was on 15/06/2020.
 4.4.3 Does a competent person test the fire alarm quarterly and annually?
 Yes - Contractor.
 4.4.4 Name of fire alarm contractor.
-Ace Security & Electrical Ltd. 4.4.5 Date of last maintenance test?
-17/04/2020.
+Churches Security & Electrical Ltd. 4.4.5 Date of last maintenance test?
+April 2022.
 4.4.6 What are the means of detecting fire?
 Smoke detectors are positioned within communal areas and classrooms.
 4.4.7 Are there sufficient call points?
 Yes.
-Fire call points are located within the emergency evacuation routes within communal areas fire exits.
+Fire call points are located in emergency evacuation routes, communal areas and fire exits.
 4.4.8 Does there appear to be enough automatic detector heads?
 Yes.
 They are situated within the classrooms.

 4.4.9 Where is the main control panel situated?
-Block 1 Fire Panel is located within the upper utility cupboard outside Head mistress office.
-Block 2 Fire Panel is in the kitchen storeroom.
-Block 3 Fire Panel is located by the first aid box outside the kitchen area.
-Block 4 Fire Panel is located at the entrance.
-There is also a Fire Panel in year 2's cupboard in the small kitchen.
+Daniels building - Fire Panel is located within the plant room.
+Feldman building - Fire Panel on the ground floor level, next to the cupboard in the corridor.
+Ferrari building - Fire Panel is located in the lobby outside the small kitchen.
+The Hall building - Fire Panel is located next to the entrance in the main Hall.
 4.4.10 Does the panel appear to be working correctly?
 Yes.
 4.4.11 When raised can the alarm be heard and or seen in all parts of the building?
 Yes.
 However, not checked during time of audit.
 4.4.12 Are there any other matters that give cause for concern?
 No.